rebendajirijr/framework-comparison/README.md

 FrameworkComparison
 ===================
+(c) RebendaJiri 2014

 Comparison of PHP frameworks Zend, Nette and Phalcon.

-This project consists of three separated web apps for basic measuring speed of each framework.
+This project has been created as a part of my final thesis and consists of three simple web apps for basic measuring speed of each framework.